DDG-Net: Discriminability-Driven Graph Network for Weakly-supervised Temporal Action Localization: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the Major Project for New Generation of AI (No.2018AAA0100400), the National Natural Science Foundation of China (No.62276031, No. 61836014, No. U21B2042, No. 62072457, No. 62006231), and the InnoHK program.
+This work was supported in part by the Major Project for New Generation of AI (No.2018AAA0100400), the National Natural Science Foundation of China (No.62276031, No. 61836014, No. U21B2042, No. 62072457, No. 62006231), the InnoHK program, and the Fundamental Research Funds for the Central Universities.

 { }